chloemays/Co-Morbidity/README.md

 ## Data:

 The information I am using has 19,830 individuals in 6 months of data with 11 different doctors that go to several hospitals.
-There are 154 different symptoms and disorders that I have to compare.
+There are 125 different symptoms and disorders that I have to compare.
+All of this data is from patients that have seen a psychiatrist so the interpretation of these results should be the percent of co-occurring diagnosis of patients seeing a psychiatrist.

 I chose to separate by gender and age by groups of 20.
 I chose groups of 20 years so make sure it still has a good number of patients for each group.
 And in the bar graphs I discard any co-morbid diagnosis that have 1 or less patients with it.